redis/docs/content/operate/rc/api/examples/create-database.md

 You can use the Redis Cloud REST API to create and manage databases.

 ## Redis Cloud Essentials

+To create a Redis Cloud Essentials database, use

 ## Redis Cloud Pro